 Below are felony assaults/aggravated assault penalties for first-time offense convictions:

-Additionally, aggravated felony assault convictions may result in court offered fines up to $150,000; victim restitutions; additional fees and assessments, felony criminal record, and other penalties the court deems necessary.
+Additionally, aggravated felony assault convictions may result in court-offered fines up to $150,000; victim restitution; additional fees and assessments, felony criminal record, and other penalties the court deems necessary.

-Criminal charges for aggravated assault do not necessarily have to result in a conviction.
-The prosecutor must demonstrate the alleged offender committed every element to the offense beyond a reasonable doubt before the offender can be convicted.
-This means if the judge or jury has any doubt at all, the charges must be reduced or even dismissed.
-Therefore, it is essential to hire an experienced criminal defense attorney in Phoenix to create your best defense.
+Criminal charges for aggravated assault do not necessarily have to result in a criminal conviction.
+The prosecutor must demonstrate the alleged offender committed every element of the offense beyond a reasonable doubt before the offender can be convicted.
+This means if the judge or jury has any doubt, the charges must be reduced or even dismissed.
+As a result, it's essential to hire an experienced criminal defense attorney in Phoenix to create your best defense.

 Defending Against Criminal Charges in Phoenix, AZ

 When facing criminal charges, it's vital to understand the available defense strategies to protect your rights and potentially mitigate the charges.
 In aggravated assault cases in Phoenix, there are various possible defenses that skilled criminal defense attorneys can employ based on the circumstances of the case.
 These defenses aim to challenge the prosecution's case and establish reasonable doubt in the minds of the judge or jury.
 Here are some key defense strategies that may be applicable:

 - Lack of intent: One possible defense we take is to argue that you didn't have the required intent to commit aggravated assault.
 The prosecution must prove beyond a reasonable doubt that you acted intentionally or recklessly.
 If we can show that the act was accidental or lacked the necessary intent, it can be a viable defense;